moay/afterglow/README.md

 Learn more about the project on the project website: [http://afterglowplayer.com](http://afterglowplayer.com).

+## Version 2.0 is coming

+We are currently working on version 2, which will bring some bug fixes and some new features.
+As it is a complete rewrite and a change away from video.js, some things will change.
+We try to keep backwards compatibility, but minor things may change.

+If you are depending on api methods, you might want to wait for the new version.
+Adapting existing projects will be quite easy, though.

 ## Documentation

 There is a full documentation available here: [docs.afterglowplayer.com](http://docs.afterglowplayer.com).